microsoft/hlsl-specs/proposals/xxxx-experimental-dxil.md

  * Create a new stable opcode from scratch using the normal mechanisms that currently exist then migrate lowering paths to use it
- * Maintain a notion of experimental and non-experimental opcode subset then update the specific subset to no longer be considered experimental keeping all lowering the same
+ * Maintain a notion of experimental and non-experimental opcode subsets then update the specific subset to no longer be considered experimental keeping all lowering the same